-Dr Najwa Aaraj is the Chief Researcher at the Cryptography Research Centre at the Technology Innovation Institute (TII).
-Dr Aaraj leads the research and development of cryptographic and quantum communication technologies, including post-quantum cryptography (PQC) software libraries and hardware implementations, lightweight cryptographic libraries for embedded and RF systems, cryptanalysis, quantum key distribution, quantum random number generation, and applied machine learning for cryptographic technologies.
-She is also Acting Chief Researcher at TII’s Autonomous Robotics Research Centre (ARRC), which is dedicated to breakthrough developments in robotics and autonomy.
+Dr Najwa Aaraj is Chief Researcher at the Cryptography Research Center at Technology Innovation Institute (TII) and leads the research and development of post-quantum cryptography (PQC) software libraries and hardware implementations, lightweight cryptographic libraries for embedded and RF systems, cryptanalysis, quantum random number generation, and applied machine learning for cryptographic technologies.
+She is also Acting Chief Researcher at TII’s Autonomous Robotics Research Center, which is dedicated to breakthrough developments in robotics and autonomy.

-Before joining TII, Dr Aaraj was Senior Vice President of Product & Cryptography Development at DarkMatter, a cyber-security leader based in the UAE.
+Prior to joining TII, Dr Aaraj was Senior Vice President of Products & Cryptography Development at DarkMatter, a cyber-security leader based in the UAE.
 She was formerly at Booz & Company, where she led consulting engagements in the communication and technology industry for clients globally.
-She also held a Research Fellow position with the Embedded Systems Security Group at IBM T.J.
-Watson Security Research in New York State, and with the Intel Security Research Group in Portland, Oregon, where she worked on Trusted Platform Modules and contributed to an early prototype of a TPM 2.0 based firmware.
-She also was a Research Staff Member at NEC Laboratories in Princeton, New Jersey.
+She also assumed research positions within IBM T.J.
+Watson Security Research in New York State, and Intel Security Research Group in Portland, Oregon, where she worked on Trusted Platform Modules and contributed to an early prototype of a TPM 2.0 based firmware.

-Dr Aaraj has written multiple conference papers, Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM) journal papers and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of Internet of Things (IoT) systems.
+Dr Aaraj has authored multiple conference papers, Institute of Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM) journal papers, books and book chapters, and received patents on applied cryptography, embedded system security, and machine learning-based protection of Internet of Things (IoT) systems.

-Dr Aaraj is on the advisory board of New York-based NeuTigers, a leading-edge startup revolutionising the next generation of energy/latency-efficient artificial intelligence (AI).
-She is also a Board Member and adviser to multiple security and Machine Learning startups including Okinawa Graduate Institute of Science and Technology.
+Dr Aaraj is on the advisory board of New York-based Neutigers, a leading-edge startup revolutionising the next generation of energy/latency-efficient artificial intelligence (AI).
+She is also Adviser within the Strategic Advisory Group at Paladin Capital Group (Cyber Venture Capital) and Adjunct Professor at the Mohamed Bin Zayed University of Artificial Intelligence (Machine Learning Research Group).
+In addition, she is an Adviser to multiple security and Machine Learning startups including Okinawa Institute of Science and Technology Graduate University.